 In response to the requirement for “syntax defined by the code system” The IHTSDO has published the document Compositional Grammar for SNOMED CT Expressions in HL7 Version 3”.
 The serialization syntax (SNOMED Compositional Grammar, SCG) defined is the same as the ‘unextended’ syntax described in this document.

-This section describes the recommended way for communicating SNOMED CT Expressions using the HL7 v3 Concept Description (CD) datatype.
+This section describes the recommended way for communicating SNOMED CT expressions using the HL7 v3 Concept Description (CD) datatype.

 B.4.2 Rules and guidance on usage